 The World’s End

 British comic actors/writers Simon Pegg and Nick Frost, and their director/co-writer Edgar Wright, have taken on a very specific place in the movie world.
 They make very funny movies based upon beloved film genres.
 Shaun of the Dead took on zombie films.
-Hot Fuzz played off of action adventure films.
+Hot Fuzz played off action-adventure films.
 Paul was a funny look at science fiction and alien visitors.
-And their latest, The World’s End, looks, quite naturally, at the end of the world.
+And their latest, The World's End, looks, quite naturally, at the end of the world.

 The films are very comic takes on beloved film genres.
 But don't call them parodies.